sparkflows/sparkflows-docs/docs/jupyter-guide/analytical-apps/create-docker-image.rst

-Create Docker image with the Jupyter notebook created in the previous step
+Create Docker image with the Jupyter notebook
 ================

 Create a Docker image containing user-created notebooks, data, and required dependencies.